scipy/scipy.org/www/download.rst

 Below is a partial list of third-party and operating system vendor package managers containing NumPy and SciPy packages.

 These packages are **not** maintained by the NumPy and SciPy developers; this list is provided only as a convenience.
 These packages may not always provide the most up to date version of the software, and may be unmaintained.
-Note that `Ubuntu Linux`_ is not listed, as official packages are available; see :ref:`Official Source and Binary Releases <download-official>`.

 **IMPORTANT:** If you experience problems with these packages (*especially* those related to installation/build errors), **please report the problem to